martencassel/terraform-ee/README.md

 ```

 1. Install terraform
+2. Create a folder named files in the project directory.
 2. Edit secret.tfvars as the example file, to set AWS credentials.
 2. Run terraform init
 3. Edit the variables in install.py